What Generic Mifepristone Means For People Seeking Abortions, According To Experts & Advocates

 According to the Guttmacher Institute, approximately 416,800 of the abortions performed in 2014 were medication abortions.
 The main advantage of a medication abortion is that it can be taken in the privacy of a person’s own home, rather than in a doctor’s office.
 However, 18 states do require that a physician be physically present during the medication abortion procedure.

-A surgical abortion, on the other hand, involves a doctor’s visit of a few hours.
+A surgical abortion, on the other hand, involves a doctor’s visit.
 A doctor opens the cervix (usually after applying some local anesthetic) of a person up to 24 weeks pregnant and performs a procedure that suctions the fetus out of the uterus.
-The procedure is quick — usually 10 to 15 minutes — but it’s recommended people stay in the clinic for a few hours afterward for recovery.
+The procedure is quick — usually 10 to 15 minutes — and patients can be discharged in as little as 30 minutes after the procedure.

 Two very different procedures, with the same results: The termination of a pregnancy.
 But while both are simple and safe procedures, the barriers to accessing either are high.
 We spoke to experts to learn what this change really means for people seeking abortions.